Rocketr/rocketrnet-ipn-php/README.md

    * This is a string that represents a transaction id for the payment method used to purchase the product.
 For example, this can refer to payapl's transaction id, btc/eth's blockchain ID, or perfect money id
  - status
    * This is an integer value that refers to the order status.
 Please see sample code for more information.
+ - custom_fields
+   * This contains all the custom fields that may have been associated with the order.
+   * You can use custom fields to, for example, ask the buyer for their account username/id/email associated with an account on your website

 # How to Setup IPN Notifications on Your Website